evolutics/iftree/README.md

 ## Usage

+Now that you know the why and the what, learn the how.
 The following quick start shows the basic usage.

 ### Quick start